Fundy Cable

-Fundy Cable was a Canadian cable television provider, which served all major New Brunswick communities except for the Sackville area at the time of its purchase by Shaw Communications in 1999.
+Fundy Cable was a Canadian cable television provider, which served all major New Brunswick communities except for the Sackville area at the time of its purchase by Shaw Communications for 312M USD in 1999.
 Its operations were later acquired by Rogers Cable.

 Fundy was based in Saint John, which was the first city in which it provided cable services.
 During the 1980s and early 1990s it purchased other cable companies in New Brunswick, including Fredericton Cablevision, Cable Service Ltd. in Moncton, and Cable 2000 in the northern part of the province.

 Founded by C. William (Bill) Stanley, member of the Stanley family from North Head of Grand Manan Island.
 He received an Electrical Engineering degree from University of New Brunswick before entering the Telecommunications field and becoming a successful Cable Television pioneer and New Brunswick business leader.
 Mr. Stanley was part of the engineering cohort that built the first campus radio station CHSR FM at the University of New Brunswick in Fredericton, which after going live-to-air in 1961, cemented a life-long interest in Radio Broadcasting.

 Prior to starting Fundy Cable in 1971 in partnership with James Alexander MacMurray, Stanley worked in the United States for the United Telephone Company in the Kansas City area.
-United was an early participant in the US cable market in the 1960's and inspired Stanley's early ambition to bring the technology to Canada.
+United was an early participant in the US cable market in the 1960s and inspired Stanley's early ambition to bring the technology to Canada.

 An early expert in Microwave technology, Mr. Stanley played a hands-on role in the physical placement of the first microwave installations in New Brunswick that carried US television signals into the Eastern Canadian market which was a revolutionary development at the time.
 Mr. Stanley himself hiked up Chamcook Mountain near the Canada/US border to scout transmission sites as part of the early effort to build out cable service for the Saint John market.

 Fundy Cable went through various restructurings and corporate incarnations between 1971 and 1999.
 This included issuing an IPO in the early 90's, followed by the company going private again in the mid-90's, still under the control of Stanley and MacMurray.
 Fundy Cable also owned Fundy Broadcasting from the early 70's onward.
 Fundy Broadcasting managed a number of radio stations, including CFBC in Saint John, NB.
 The radio stations were eventually sold to Maritime Broadcasting in 1997.
 Another notable investment, in partnership with Sasktel, was the acquisition in 1991 of Midlands Cable of the United Kingdom, which served over 336,000 subscribers in the Leicester and Loughborough areas.
 Midlands was subsequently sold to Diamond Cable in 1995.